ANIKHILT600/aws_eks_app_deploy/README.md

 kubectl get svc -n game-2048

-Examine the Ingress Resource

-Describe Ingress: Get detailed information about your specific Ingress resource.
-Replace `` with the name of your Ingress. bash kubectl describe ingress  -n game-2048
+4. Examine the Ingress Resource: Get detailed information about your specific Ingress resource.
+Replace `` with the name of your Ingress.

-Pay close attention to the Events section at the bottom, which often shows errors or warnings from the Ingress controller about why it couldn't process the Ingress.
-Also, verify the Rules and Annotations are correctly configured.

-List all Ingresses:
-bash
+kubectl describe ingress  -n game-2048

+5. List all Ingresses: This helps you see if your Ingress was created successfully and its current status.

 kubectl get ingress --all-namespaces

-This helps you see if your Ingress was created successfully and its current status.

-Inspect Backend Services and Endpoints

-Check Service Definition: Verify the Kubernetes Service that your Ingress rule points to.
-Replace and. bash kubectl describe svc  -n
+6. Check Service Definition: Verify the Kubernetes Service that your Ingress rule points to.
+Replace and.

+kubectl describe svc  -n game-2048

+7. Edit deployment and check if any error

+kubectl edit deployment -n kube-system aws-load-balancer-controller